Belize: Hispanic Belizeans

+White Belizeans

+Whites in Belize form around 4.8% of the population.
+A minority of less than one percent is from Ireland, the United Kingdom, the United States, Canada, Lebanon, and other countries brought to assist the country's development.
+Irish settlers and migrants and veterans from Louisiana and other Southern states established Confederate settlements in British Honduras and introduced commercial sugar cane production to the colony, establishing 11 settlements in the interior.

+The largest White group of almost four percent are the German speaking Mennonites who form a spectrum from very traditional and conservative groups like the Old Colony Mennonites and the Noah Hoover Mennonites to more modern groups like the Kleine Gemeinde, the Church of God in Christ, Mennonite (Holdeman Mennonites) and groups belonging to the Evangelical Mennonite Mission Conference.

+Over 13,000 Plautdietsch-speaking Mennonites live in Belize, farming the land and living according to their religious beliefs.

-The majority of the Mennonite population comprises so-called Russian Mennonites of German descent who settled in the Russian Empire during the 18th and 19th centuries.
+These Mennonite population comprises so-called Russian Mennonites of German descent who settled in the Russian Empire during the 18th and 19th centuries, where they developed into an ethnoreligious group.
+In the 1870s many of them migrated to Canada, then between 1922 and 1925 to Mexico and in the years after 1958 to Belize.
 Most Russian Mennonites live in Mennonite settlements like Spanish Lookout, Shipyard, Little Belize, and Blue Creek.

-These Mennonites speak Plautdietsch (a Low German dialect) in everyday life, but use mostly Standard German for reading (the Bible) and writing.
-The Plautdietsch-speaking Mennonites came mostly from Mexico in the years after 1958 and they are trilingual with proficiency in Spanish.
-There are also some mainly Pennsylvania Dutch-speaking Old Order Mennonites who came from the United States and Canada in the late 1960s.
-They live primarily in Upper Barton Creek and associated settlements.
-These Mennonites attracted people from different Anabaptist backgrounds who formed a new community.
+The Russian Mennonites speak Plautdietsch, a Low German dialect, in everyday life, but use mostly Standard German for reading (the Bible) and writing.
+The Plautdietsch-speaking Mennonites came mostly from Mexico and most men are trilingual with proficiency in German, Spanish and English.

+There are also more than a thousand mainly Pennsylvania Dutch-speaking Old Order Mennonites who came from the United States and Canada in the late 1960s.
+They live primarily in Upper Barton Creek, Springfield and associated settlements.
+These Mennonites attracted people from different conservative Anabaptist backgrounds who formed a new community.
 They look quite similar to Old Order Amish, but are different from them.

-Other groups

-The remaining 5% or so of the population consist of a mix of Indians, Chinese, Whites from the United Kingdom, United States and Canada, and many other foreign groups brought to assist the country's development.
-During the 1860s, a large influx of East Indians who spent brief periods in Jamaica and American Civil War veterans from Louisiana and other Southern states established Confederate settlements in British Honduras and introduced commercial sugar cane production to the colony, establishing 11 settlements in the interior.
-The 20th century saw the arrival of more Asian settlers from Mainland China, India, Syria and Lebanon.
-Said Musa, the son of an immigrant from Palestine, was the Prime Minister of Belize from 1998 to 2008.
-Central American immigrants from El Salvador, Guatemala, Honduras and Nicaragua and expatriate Americans and Africans also began to settle in the country.